flowenol/4864P-tester/README.md

 * This is a simple educational project, and was developed to this sole purpose.
 * Nevertheless, you should be able to diagnose failed memory chips in your Commodore C64 board.
-* I take no responsibility for any negative outcomes or damage you may encounter using this project.
+* I take no responsibility for any negative outcomes or damage you may cause using this project.